palozano/rust-web-server/README.md

 ## Objective

-Create a web server to serve a mailing list
+Create a web server to serve a mailing list.